fygar256/bi/README.md

 # bi
 Binary editor like vI - bi

-This is a binary editor with an interface similar to vi.
-It started when I uploaded it to ASCII-net for MS-DOS in December 1991.
+bi is a binary file editor with a user interface similar to vi.
+It started when I posted it on ASCII-net for MS-DOS in December 1991.
 33 years have passed since then.
-In 1996, Gerhard Buergmann released bvi, which was created for Linux with an interface similar to vi, but I was the first to do so.
-The version for MS-DOS is complete.
-2nd version of linux is completed on 2025-04-04.
+Another binary editor with a user interface similar to vi was released for Linux in 1996 by Gerhard Buergmann, called bvi, but I was the first.
+The first version of bi was written in C, but the currently released version 2.8.5 is for Linux and written in python.

-The first version was written in C,this version is written in Python.
+It uses ANSI terminal escape sequences, so it is for ANSI terminals.
+I think it will run on python and on Linux with ANSI terminals, FreeBSD, and POSIX-compliant OS.
+The development environment and operation verification are done on ArchLinux.

 ```
 ##### installation